ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 {: #archi title="Architecture for Pub/Sub with Authorization Server and Key Distribution Center"}
 {: artwork-align="center"}

-Both Publisher and Subscriber Clients MUST use the same pub/sub communication protocol for their interaction with the broker.
+Both Publisher and Subscriber Clients MUST use the same pub/sub communication protocol for their interaction with the Broker.
 When using the profile defined in this document, such a protocol MUST be CoAP, which is used as described in {{I-D.ietf-core-coap-pubsub}}.
 What is specified in this document can apply to other pub/sub protocols such as MQTT {{MQTT-OASIS-Standard-v5}}, or to further transport protocols.

 All Publisher and Subscriber Clients MUST use CoAP when communicating with the KDC.

-Furthermore, both Publisher and Subscriber Clients MUST use the same transport profile of ACE (e.g., {{RFC9202}} for DTLS; or {{RFC9203}} or {{I-D.ietf-ace-edhoc-oscore-profile}} for OSCORE) in their interaction with the broker.
+Furthermore, both Publisher and Subscriber Clients MUST use the same transport profile of ACE (e.g., {{RFC9202}} for DTLS; or {{RFC9203}} or {{I-D.ietf-ace-edhoc-oscore-profile}} for OSCORE) in their interaction with the Broker.
 In order to reduce the number of libraries that Clients have to support, it is RECOMMENDED that the same transport profile of ACE is used also for the interaction between the Clients and the KDC.

 All communications between the involved entities MUST be secured.

-The Client and the broker MUST have a secure association, which they establish with the help of the AS and using a transport profile of ACE.
+The Client and the Broker MUST have a secure association, which they establish with the help of the AS and using a transport profile of ACE.
 This is shown by the interactions A and C in {{archi}}.
-During this process, the Client obtains an Access Token from the AS and uploads it to the broker, thus providing an evidence of the pub-sub topics that it is authorized to participate in, and with which permissions.
+During this process, the Client obtains an Access Token from the AS and uploads it to the Broker, thus providing an evidence of the pub-sub topics that it is authorized to participate in, and with which permissions.

 The Client and the KDC MUST have a secure association, which they also establish with the help of the AS and using a transport profile of ACE.
 This is shown by the interactions A and B in {{archi}}.
-During this process, the Client obtains an Access Token from the AS and uploads it to the KDC, thus providing an evidence of the security groups that it can join, as corresponding to the pub/sub topics of interest at the broker.
+During this process, the Client obtains an Access Token from the AS and uploads it to the KDC, thus providing an evidence of the security groups that it can join, as corresponding to the pub/sub topics of interest at the Broker.
 Based on the permissions specified in the Access Token, the Client can request the KDC to join a security group, after which the Client obtains from the KDC the keying material to use for communicating with the other group members.
 This builds on the process for joining security groups with ACE defined in {{I-D.ietf-ace-key-groupcomm}} and further specified in this document.

-In addition, this profile allows an anonymous Client to perform some of the discovery operations defined in {{Section 2.3 of I-D.ietf-core-coap-pubsub}} through the broker, as shows by the interaction O in {{archi}}.
+In addition, this profile allows an anonymous Client to perform some of the discovery operations defined in {{Section 2.3 of I-D.ietf-core-coap-pubsub}} through the Broker, as shows by the interaction O in {{archi}}.
 That is, an anonymous Client can discover:

-* the broker itself, by relying on the resource type "core.ps" (see {{Section 2.3.1 of I-D.ietf-core-coap-pubsub}}); and
+* the Broker itself, by relying on the resource type "core.ps" (see {{Section 2.3.1 of I-D.ietf-core-coap-pubsub}}); and

-* topics of interest at the broker (i.e., the corresponding topic resources hosted at the broker), by relying on the resource type "core.ps.conf" (see {{Section 2.3.2 of I-D.ietf-core-coap-pubsub}}).
+* topics of interest at the Broker (i.e., the corresponding topic resources hosted at the Broker), by relying on the resource type "core.ps.conf" (see {{Section 2.3.2 of I-D.ietf-core-coap-pubsub}}).

-However, an anonymous Client is not allowed to access topic resources at the broker and obtain from those any additional information or metadata about the corresponding topic (e.g., the topic status, the URI of the topic-data resource where to publish or subscribe for that topic, or the URI to the KDC).
+However, an anonymous Client is not allowed to access topic resources at the Broker and obtain from those any additional information or metadata about the corresponding topic (e.g., the topic status, the URI of the topic-data resource where to publish or subscribe for that topic, or the URI to the KDC).

 As highlighted in {{associations}}, each Client maintains two different security associations pertaining to the pub/sub group communication.
 On the one hand, the Client has a pairwise security association with the Broker, which, as the ACE RS, verifies that the Client is authorized to publish and/or subscribe on a certain set of topics (Security Association 1).
-As discussed above, this security association is set up with the help of the AS and using a transport profile of ACE, when the Client obtains the Access Token to upload to the broker.
+As discussed above, this security association is set up with the help of the AS and using a transport profile of ACE, when the Client obtains the Access Token to upload to the Broker.

-On the other hand, separately for each topic, all the Publisher and Subscribers for that topic have a common, group security association, through which the published content sent through the broker is protected end-to-end (Security Association 2).
+On the other hand, separately for each topic, all the Publisher and Subscribers for that topic have a common, group security association, through which the published content sent through the Broker is protected end-to-end (Security Association 2).
 As discussed above, this security association is set up and maintained as the different Clients request the KDC to join the security group, upon which they obtain from the KDC the corresponding group keying material to use for protecting end-to-end and verifying the content of their pub/sub group communication.

 ~~~~~~~~~~~~
 +------------+             +------------+              +------------+